-When approached by an environmental consultancy in 2006, I was sceptical at first but have enjoyed the role ever since.
+When approached by an environmental consultancy in 2006, I was skeptical at first but have enjoyed the role ever since.
 The range of outdoor & academic activity is attractive, as is the opportunity to meet different people in various circumstances.
 The adventures are good too.
 When your office is the Scottish Highlands, or Greenland, not everything is predictable, other than the need for patience & a sense of humour, and occasional moments of great beauty.

 My aptitude, training & experience mean that I enjoy the physically as well as intellectually challenging jobs, and long periods alone in remote places.
 The same 'get on with it' attitude means that I always strive to produce a quality output above specification and on time.
 In fact, I am quite proud of the fact that I have never missed a deadline.

 Fearn MacColl accompanies me on most of my surveys.
 He is a collie x huntaway - larger than a collie, with a huntaway's big paws, longer legs and relaxed, keen-to-please attitude.
 This has made him easy to train with a conversational tone, hand signals & whistles, at heel or at range.
-However, with the cleverness and self-discipline of both breeds, Fearn now anticipates commands - getting off the road and sitting at the approach of a car, for example.
+With the cleverness and self-discipline of both breeds, Fearn now anticipates commands - getting off the road & sitting at the approach of a car, for example.
 However, he remains reluctant to retrieve, or to close doors behind him.